 There is no question that the school was damaged by accusations of bullying, although today, ironically, the result has been that Downe House is now the school that children are least likely to be bullied in.

-Standout features, as well as its results and formidable strength in Pre-U, are the fabulous and unique exchange school in France, which parents by all accounts wish were extended to older years, and a powerful, committed alumni supporting the school’s ongoing development.
+Standout features, as well as its results, are the fabulous and unique exchange school in France, which parents by all accounts wish were extended to older years, and a powerful, committed alumni supporting the school’s ongoing development.

 Downe House is not an easy school to get into, particularly at Sixth Form and at any age will not be a bankable option for the less than talented.
 It’s a school that definitely needs visiting to work out whether it will be a good fit.